cbeveridge74/prison-health/README.md

 # Prison Health

-This repository contains the **foundations for a system designed to manage medications for patients within the Scottish Prison Service**.
+This repository contains the **foundations for a system designed to manage medications for patients within the Prison Service**.
 The project aimed to create a comprehensive digital solution for medication administration, ordering, review, and detox management — but was unfortunately **put on hold indefinitely**, so development stopped at an early but solid foundational stage.

 ---